 Roll Bread (HKD$18 / 1pc)

-Last but not least, we picked the Rolled Bread.
+Last but not least, we picked the Rolled Bread (I promise its Chinese name sounded less plain but this is the best English translation I can find and come up with).
 The Rolled Bread is basically a bao within a bao.
 A bao bun is first shredded into thin slices and then bundled up and enclosed within a large bao.
 It is served with a little dish of condensed milk on the side for dipping.
-You get to choose a steamed version or a deep fried one.
+You get to choose a steamed version or a deep-fried one.
 We stuck with the steamed one.

 Beautifully fluffy, the bun was a delight.
 Since it’s a steamed one, the flavours are relatively bland.
 It’s basically just like a Mantou (Chinese steamed bun).
 If you are looking for something less plain, definitely go for the deep fried one where the exterior will be fried to a gorgeous golden yellow colour and a crispy texture.
 The crispy edges would actually suit better with the condensed milk as well.

-Other specialty and famous dishes of Islam Food include Sesame Sauce Chicken, Lamb Curry, Chinese Cold Cut Platter, Stir-Fried Beef with Leek, etc. The menus of both branches offers a variety of halal dim sums and Chinese dishes, including stir-fry, roasts, soup noodles, rich dishes, curries, rice cakes, and platters.
+Other specialities and famous dishes of Islam Food include Sesame Sauce Chicken, Lamb Curry, Chinese Cold Cut Platter, Stir-Fried Beef with Leek, etc. The menus of both branches offer a variety of halal dim sums and Chinese dishes, including stir-fry, roasts, soup noodles, rice dishes, curries, rice cakes, and platters.
 Only if I lived much closer to the area, you would definitely see me visiting this place almost every day – that’s how much I love the food here.